mypdns/matrix/.gitlab/issue_templates/Removal.md

 Summarize the reason encountered precisely, and keep any domains and/or url's in back ticks `(`)`, we are not a linking service (TGP) -->

-This domain Should be remove because...
+This domain Should be removed because...

+## RPZ (Response Policy Zone) Rules

 ```css
 domain   CNAME . ; Removal